ilmoralito/100-days-of-code/README.md

 #day10 06-05-2020

 It is time to put into practice what I have learned.
 So I am creating my own site

+#day11 07-05-2020

+Today, building my personal site I have continued putting into practice what I have studied in nextjs.
+Now create a switch that changes from light to dark mode along with other minor style changes